 And now for a few pics of beautiful Moustiers:

-It’s almost built into the hillside and has the most gorgeous little stream running through it.
+It’s built into the hillside and has a gorgeous stream running through it.

 For the last few days of our trip we travelled down to St. Remy.
 By that stage the weather had become even cooler during the day.
 But we still managed a trip to the beach for the least instagramy photo ever!
 Plastic bags of food and tupperware…food bloggers watch out 🙂